Discontinued. New Gateway S3 version available now.

-This ESP32 based Gateway S32 (Standard Edition) kit includes everything you need to add your EMS devices to your home automation system.
+This ESP32 based Gateway S32 (Standard Edition V2.0) is the only device you need to add your EMS devices to your home automation system.

 If your boiler does not have a service jack, you can also use the EMS/thermostat wires in parallel to the thermostat.

 No additional cables are needed and everything is powered from the jack itself or from an external 12V power adapter.

 The Gateway connects via WiFi to your home network.

 Its all neatly packed in a nice and small enclosure (90x50x24mm) that fits into your hand.